Borophyll/SteamFriendsList/README.md

 **Steam Friends List**
 ================

-You can find the latest version over on my <a href="http://fav.me/d80a98o">DeviantArt page</a>.
+You can find the latest version over on my [DeviantArt page](http://fav.me/d80a98o).

 Steam Friends List for Rainmeter